This post is part of a series on addressing animals’ fear in the veterinary clinic.

 … Do you agree?
 If not, why?
 Let us know in the comment section below!

-I give online courses on the topic of animal behaviour management, publish the odd blog post and give free webinars.
+I give online courses on the topic of animal behaviour management, publish the odd blog post and give free webinars and masterclasses.
 Wanna be notified whenever any of those things happen?
 Sign up below!

 Rand et al., 2002.
 Acute stress hyperglycemia in cats is associated with struggling and increased concentrations of lactate and norepinephrine.